China asserts security and control of Hambantota Port in Sri Lanka’s hands

 China today asserted that the security and control of the Hambantota Port is entirely in Sri Lanka’s hands.

-The Chinese Embassy in Sri Lanka today noted that President Gotabaya Rajapaksa met with the Foreign correspondents based in Colombo yesterday where he had made it clear that the Sri Lankan Government will not re-negotiate the existing agreement on the Hambantota Port.
+The Chinese Embassy in Sri Lanka today noted that President Gotabaya Rajapaksa, who met with the Foreign correspondents based in Colombo yesterday, had made it clear that the Sri Lankan Government will not re-negotiate the existing agreement on the Hambantota Port.

+The President, who had earlier said that the Hambantota Port deal must be renegotiated, told Foreign Correspondents based in Colombo yesterday that the Hambantota Port deal will not be renegotiated as it is a commercial contract.

 The President had said that the commercial contract that has been signed will not be changed due to Government changes.